thm-projects/arsnova.click-v2/README.md

 The command to use is `npm config set backend:[config] [value]`.
 It is required to use this command inside the /backend directory.

+#### Test
+###### Backend
+Enter `npm test` in the /backend directory to run all unit tests.
+Currently all routing and the quiz export is covered by the tests.
+The export unit test will generate an random filled Excel export file in the /backend/test-generated folder.

 ---
 #### Run (DEV deployment)